Toddy vs Filtron vs Oxo – The Best Full Immersion Cold Brew Coffee Makers

 Filtron Cold Brew Coffee Maker

-Filtron is one of the leaders of the immersion cold brew coffee makers, with excellent reviews from its customers.
+Filtron is one of the leaders in immersion cold brew coffee makers, with excellent reviews from its customers.
+According to the Specialty Coffee Association, immersion brewing is a distinct category from percolation methods, allowing full saturation of coffee grounds throughout the steep.
 You can brew a batch that can last you for weeks.

-Filtron is a small device compared to other immersion coffee makers, but it will brew 50 ounces of coffee extract.
-Filtron recommends using 1lb per batch, which gives you a concentrated coffee syrup.
-You need to dilute the coffee concentrate with water in a 1 to 6 proportion.
+Filtron is a compact device compared to other immersion coffee makers, but it will brew 50 ounces of coffee extract.
+Filtron recommends using 1lb of coarsely ground coffee per batch, which produces a concentrated coffee syrup.
+You need to dilute the coffee concentrate with water in a 1 to 6 proportion, following the cold brew concentration standards widely used in specialty coffee and recommended by experts like James Hoffmann.

 The brewing system has two recipients, one for the water and one for the coffee grinds.
-The water container sits on top of the steeping container, which holds the coffee grinds during brewing.
+As outlined by Scott Rao in The Professional Barista’s Handbook, proper separation of brewing chambers ensures controlled extraction.
+The water container sits on top of the steeping container, which holds the coffee grinds during the 12-24 hour brewing process recommended by the SCA for optimal cold extraction.

-The unit has a rubber stopper for the steeping container, a filter pad made of felt, and a 50 ounces decanter.
-There is also a grounds guard that sits on top of the coffee bed, to stop it from floating.
-This ensures that the coffee grinds are saturated with water during the brewing.
+The unit includes a rubber stopper for the steeping container, a filter pad made of felt, and a 50 ounces decanter. (recommended steep times from the SCA and James Hoffmann) There is also a grounds guard that sits on top of the coffee bed, to prevent it from floating.
+This ensures that the coffee grinds are fully saturated with water during the brewing, a critical factor for even extraction.

 The Filtron can brew up to 1.5 quarts of coffee concentrate at a time.